10 tips for first-time homebuyers

 You don't have to make an offer for the full asking price on the home you want to buy.
 As a first-time homebuyer, rely on your real estate agent's advice to determine how much you should offer.
 Ask your agent to help you make an offer that’s competitive but also within your budget and reflective of the home's value.

-There may also room for negotiation when making an offer to buy a home.
+There may also be room for negotiation when making an offer to buy a home.
 Your real estate agent may be able to help you negotiate terms where the seller agrees to pay closing costs or cover costs of repairs found during the inspection.

 10. Prepare for closing